 The Company and certain of its subsidiaries maintain a \$1.0 billion multi-currency five-year unsecured revolving credit facility.
-The interest rate on this facility is based on LIBOR plus a fixed margin which varies with the Company's credit ratings.
+The interest rate on this facility is based on LIBOR plus an agreed fixed margin which varies with the Company's credit ratings.
 This facility requires the Company to maintain certain coverage and leverage ratios which are tested quarterly.
-There were no borrowings under this facility at December 31, 2012.
+There were no borrowings under this facility at December 31, 2013.

-In December 2012 the Company closed on a \$50 million, 3-year delayed draw term loan facility.
-The interest rate on this facility is based on LIBOR plus a fixed margin which varies with the Company's credit ratings.
+In December 2012, the Company closed on a \$50 million, 3-year delayed draw term loan facility.
+The interest rate on this facility is based on LIBOR plus an agreed fixed margin which varies with the Company's credit ratings.
 The facility requires the Company to maintain coverage ratios and leverage ratios consistent with the revolving credit facility discussed above.
-There were no borrowings under this facility at December 31, 2012.
+The Company had \$50 million of borrowings under this facility at December 31, 2013.

-The Company's senior debt is currently rated Baa2 by Moody's and BBB by Standard & Poor's.
+The Company's senior debt is currently rated Baa2 by Moody's and A- by Standard & Poor's.
 The Company's short-term debt is currently rated P-2 by Moody's and A-2 by Standard & Poor's.
-The Company carries a stable outlook from Moody's and Standard & Poor's.
+The Company carries a positive outlook from Moody's and a stable outlook from Standard & Poor's.

-The Company also maintains other credit facilities, guarantees and letters of credit with various banks, primarily related to operations located outside the United States, aggregating \$247 million at December 31, 2012 and \$248 million at December 31, 2011.
-There were no outstanding borrowings under these facilities.
+The Company also maintains other credit facilities, guarantees and letters of credit with various banks, primarily related to operations located outside the United States, aggregating \$282 million at December 31, 2013 and \$247 million at December 31, 2012.
+There was \$1 million outstanding borrowings under these facilities at December 31, 2013 and no outstanding borrowings under these facilities at December 31, 2012.